Sign the Petition

 The answer is simple: change these discriminatory laws.

-Sign the petition in your state and demand that the law be changed so that patients can drive after using medical cannabis, as long as they’re not impaired and have taken their medication in accordance with a valid prescription.
+Demand that the law be changed so that patients can drive after using medical cannabis, as long as they’re not impaired and have taken their medication in accordance with a valid prescription.

 99%